BacaR00T/MGKB36/README.md

 </a>

 # NOTES
-Display and encoders in progress
+Display and encoders in progress since I suck at python..